DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL, college football, MLB and more

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-There are several uncommon matchups in NFL Week 6, making it a great time to hop on the latest DraftKings Pick6 promo code.
-We're treated to lots of AFC vs. NFC contests, which normally occur once every four years, including Jets vs. Cowboys, Broncos vs. Eagles and Chargers vs. Commanders.
-You can wager on NFL player props on some of the best DFS apps, such as DraftKings Pick6, either on star players or those under-the-radar.
+From a pair of MLB playoff contests to the Monday Night Football matchup between the Chiefs and Jaguars, options are aplenty to capitalize on the latest DraftKings Pick6 promo code.
+Whether you want to make NFL player props on Patrick Mahomes and Travis Kelce or place MLB bets on Dodgers vs. Phillies or Cubs vs. Brewers, Pick6 is one of the best DFS apps to do just that.
 The Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.